When it comes to quilting, choosing your fabrics and colors is the fun part. But the important part? Choosing a top-quality iron.

 Steamer Function Faulty

 While this iron does have a steam setting and steam holes, the steam function is not great.
 Some customers claim it doesn’t work at all, while others say it’s just not good.
-If you’d prefer an iron with optimal steam, then this won’t be your top choice.
+This won’t be your top choice if you’d prefer an iron with optimal steam.

 |Safety||No auto shut-off, handle gets quite hot|